Simply Business homepage

 In recent years it’s been very hard to predict what might happen in the next six months, let alone the next five years.

-For example, no one could have predicted how a global pandemic would affect house prices, while last year’s ill-fated mini-Budget that caused mortgage rates to increase rapidly was also unexpected.
+For example, no one could have predicted how a global pandemic would affect house prices, while the economic instability that caused mortgage rates to increase rapidly was also unexpected.

-Recent house price drops and ongoing economic uncertainty have led to some speculation that a housing market crash could be on the horizon.
+House price drops and ongoing economic uncertainty over the last two years led to some speculation that there could be a housing market crash.

 A house price crash is when average prices drop significantly and suddenly.
 During a crash, a large proportion of homeowners would have to sell for a lot less than they’d like.
 A crash, also known as a period of decline or readjustment, usually follows a house price bubble (a sustained period of strong growth).